Azure/sg-aks-workshop/cluster-provisioning/README.md

 git clone https://github.com/<user_name>/sg-aks-workshop
 ```

-You'll also need to create a github personal access token that will be used to access the git repo from Flux.
+You'll also need to create a Github personal access token that will be used to access the git repo from Flux.
 You can find the instructions on creating a Github personal access token below:

 [Github PAT Instructions](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)